edgorman/RecipeDex/recipedex/README.md

 python -m recipedex https://www.allrecipes.com/recipe/158968/spinach-and-feta-turkey-burgers/ --verbose
 ```

-If python packages are added, update the requirements.txt:
+If python packages are added, update the setup.py file by using the following:

 ```
-python -m pip freeze > requirements.txt
+python -m pip freeze
 ```

 ## Testing